 Dates and Times of Classes

-We are holding review classes 4 days a week.
+We hold our review classes 4 days a week.
 The 0 period classes will be 7:50 – 8:40 on Mondays, Tuesdays, and Fridays with the Thursday morning class being 8:30 – 9:25.
 The afternoon classes will be from 3:20 – 4:10, Monday through Thursday.
-Our classes are 8 weeks long, 4 weeks for math and 4 weeks verbal.
+Our classes are up to 8 weeks long, 4 weeks for math and 4 weeks verbal.

 The value of this class and increase of a student’s potential score will be directly related to the amount of effort that they put forth.
 Students will be asked to take a Verbal or Math practice exam on 6 separate weekends.
 In addition they will have worksheets of actual SAT questions that they will be asked to do 3 days a week.

 Typically students take the SAT test during spring of their junior year though all students are welcome.
 If a student were to take it as a sophomore and wish to repeat it as junior they will find that we are using the same practice worksheets.
 The practice tests would be different from the fall PSAT class.

 The instructors will be Gregg Whitnah and Jen Payne for math and Shannon Kirkpatrick for verbal.
 Regardless of the instructor all materials and lessons will be identical.

 We are very grateful to M-A’s Foundation for the Future for underwriting this course.
 Parents of students are encouraged to supplement the funding provided by the Foundation for the Future by making donations to support this class.

 Signup for our email list and receive emails of all information regarding our future classes.
 Signup at: http://goo.gl/forms/E2Tvhk3QKh

 This information will also be emailed in BearNotes on Sunday nights.

 What is the difference between the PSAT and SAT test?